Routines and Behaviors: Leveraging everyday routines to enhance interactive systems

 2017-11-07 12:30 at MaRS

 Commodity smart phones and initial Internet-of-Things (IoT) devices have made the visions of ubiquitous computing common place.
 However, despite the rapid adoption of this technology, we have not progressed much past the use of location-based systems in commercial ubicomp systems.
-The Ubicomp Lab at Carnegie Mellon University has been using people’s interactions with such devices to better understand human behavior and routines.
+The Ubicomp Lab at Carnegie Mellon University has been using peoples interactions with such devices to better understand human behaviour and routines.
 In this talk, I will describe the value of leveraging human behaviors and routines in interactive mobile and IoT-based systems.
 I will demonstrate how the ability to opportunistically extract these routines (and anomalies) can dramatically enhance interactive systems in a number of domains, including healthcare, driving, education, and sustainability, as they can be used to create effective interventions and supporting systems.

 Anind K. Dey is the Charles M. Geschke Professor and Director of the Human-Computer Interaction Institute at Carnegie Mellon University.
 He is also the director of the Ubicomp Lab, which performs research at the intersection of ubiquitous computing, human-computer interaction and machine learning, in the areas of mobile computing, health and sustainability among others.
 He has authored over 100 papers on these